Life Science

 Professor (Environmental Research Laboratories) Horiguchi, Toshihiro Biomechanics Marine ecotoxicology: We have investigated and studied the actual status of organotin compound imposex in snails, the effects at the population level, and the induction mechanisms.
 Investigations and studies on the effects of other adverse factors (Oxygen depleted water mass, hydrogen sulfide and radionuclides) on marine organisms are also under way.

-Associate Professor (Environmental Research Laboratories) Maekawa, Fumihiko Biomechanics Neurotoxicology and neuroendocrinology: The research focuses on the effects of external environment in the developmental stage on the development and development of the brain, behavior, neural circuit, endocrine, etc.
+Professor (Environmental Research Laboratories) Maekawa, Fumihiko Biomechanics Neurotoxicology and neuroendocrinology: The research focuses on the effects of external environment in the developmental stage on the development and development of the brain, behavior, neural circuit, endocrine, etc.

 Associate Professor (RIKEN) Miyatake, Hideyuki Biomechanics Structural life science: Elucidation of biological control mechanisms based on the three-dimensional structure of biological macromolecules.
 In addition, medical application research such as fixation of growth factor protein to medical material and immune response control of the organism by organic molecule will be developed.